There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Lone Pine Koala Sanctuary

-Lone Pine Koala Sanctuary is the place to come to if you only have time to visit Brisbane and want to see Koalas.
+Lone Pine Koala Sanctuary is the place to visit if you only have time to visit Brisbane and want to see Koalas.
 You can have your photo taken with a Koala and see wildlife roaming around, calling this place home.

 You have plenty of other animals to see, such as Birds, Cassowary, Platypus, Flying Foxes, Lizards and Snakes.
 A couple of Dingo pups were running around their enclosure, playing like a couple of young boys.
 Mum was watching them from the runway above while I was there.
 Usually, the Dingos are sleeping when I see them.